 Dr. Shaolu Yu is an urban geographer.
-She holds a B.S. in Resources, Environment, Urban Planning and Management (Qufu, China),an M.S. in Urban Geography (Beijing, China), and a Ph.D. in Human Geography (University of Connecticut, U.S.A).
-Trained as an urban geographer in an interdisciplinary background and participating in projects in urban studies in China, U.S., and Canada, she has developed a comparative and global perspective and a mixed method approach in her research on cities.
-Her doctoral dissertation, titled “Transnationalism, Mobility and Identity: the Making of Place in Flushing, Queens, New York City," examines the paradox of transnational mobilities at the cross-national scale and immobilities at the local scale of the Chinese immigrants in urban environment.
+She holds a B.S. in Resources, Environment, Urban Planning and Management (Qufu, China), an M.S. in Urban Geography (Beijing, China), and a Ph.D. in Human Geography (University of Connecticut, U.S.A).
+Trained as an urban geographer in an interdisciplinary background and participating in projects in urban studies in China, the U.S., and Canada, she has developed a comparative and global perspective and a mixed method approach in her research on cities.
+Her doctoral dissertation, titled “Transnationalism, Mobility and Identity: the Making of Place in Flushing, Queens, New York City," examines the paradox of transnational mobilities at the cross-national scale and immobilities at the local scale of the Chinese immigrants in urban environments.
 Her papers have been published in the journals Annals of Association of American Geographers, The Professional Geographer, Urban Geography, Geographical Review, and the Journal of Transport Geography.

 Her current research interests include: Urban Space and Place-making, Transportation Geography and Mobility, Race and Ethnicity, Urban Segregation, and Asian Urbanism.
 She is also interested in applying cartography and GIS in visualizing and analyzing spatial data.
 Her teaching interests include Globalization and Cities, GIS applications in Urban and Community studies, Transportation Geography, Asian Urbanization, Research Methods in Urban Studies, and Intercultural Knowledge Competence.

 Her ongoing research projects include "Triangulated Between White and Black: Chinese in the Mid-South" and "Urban Queer Space in the South."
 She also continues her research interest in Asian Urbanization, particularly the social, cultural, and spatial changes in Asian cities under the impacts of globalization and neoliberalism.